Simultaneous Topology Optimization of Differentiable and Non-Differentiable Objectives via Morphology Learning: Stiffness and Cell Growth on Scaffold: Methods

 \subsection{Structure optimization in parameterized shape space}

-Our approach of structural optimization, which preserves the shape patterns extracted from morphology learning, builds upon the density-based topology optimization method SIMP.
+Our approach of structural optimization, which preserves the shape patterns extracted from morphology learning, builds upon the density-based TO method SIMP.
 We first provide a brief introduction to SIMP.
-Key components of the SIMP framework will later be adapted for our pattern-preserving topology optimization.
+Key components of the SIMP framework will later be adapted for our pattern-preserving TO.

 \paragraph{SIMP TO framework} The optimization of mechanical stiffness is always formulated as a compliance minimization problem in the SIMP framework.
 The given design domain is discretized into finite elements and each element $e$ is associated a scalar value $\rho_e$ indicating the material of this element.
 The optimization result is expected to give either 0 (void) or 1 (solid) for the value of $\rho_e$.
 Then, the compliance minimization problem based on the SIMP method is formulated as: